Knowledge Transfer and Innovation Fund full guidance

 The scheme supports the running costs of Operational Groups involved in projects that aim to pilot new and innovative ideas to improve agricultural performance.
 Co-ordination of projects by bodies or organisations experienced in the delivery of such projects will be strongly encouraged.

-If you would like to apply for this scheme, you must first be registered with Rural Payments and Services.
-You can find out more on how to do this by visiting our Customer Services pages.
+If you would like to apply for this scheme, you must first be registered with Rural Payments and Services and have a Business Reference Number (BRN) and ensure that your bank details are correct.
+You can find out more on how to do this by visiting our Register page.

 To be able to apply for grant under the scheme:

-- you must be an eligible body (for skills development and knowledge transfer actions) or an operational group (for projects that aim to introduce innovations)
+- you must be an eligible body (knowledge transfer projects) or an operational group (for innovation projects)

 - your project must be delivered by suitably-qualified personnel

-- the participants must be adult (16 years and over) farmers, crofters or other land managers, their employees or immediate family members who are actively involved in the management of the land or business
+- the participants must be 16 years and over, farmers, crofters or other land managers, their employees or immediate family members who are actively involved in the management of the land or business

 - your project must involve at least 10 eligible participants

-For co-operation, pilot and demonstration or benchmarking projects, it is a requirement that the lead party for the project has a proven track record and experience in delivering or coordinating delivery of similar projects in agricultural, and land management.
+- it is a requirement that the lead party for the project has a proven track record and experience in delivering or coordinating delivery of similar agricultural or land management projects

 Eligible bodies